Dallinger/Dallinger/docs/source/configuration.rst

 ``num_dynos_worker``
     Workers are dynos that pull tasks from a queue and execute them in the background.
-    They are optimised for many short tasks, but they are also used to run bots which are very long-lived.
+    They are optimized for many short tasks, but they are also used to run bots which are very long-lived.
 Each worker can run up to 20 concurrent tasks, however they are co-operatively multitasked so a poorly behaving task can cause all others sharing its host to block.